 - General Protocol Review: For institutional ethics review and approval.

 - Protocol Extension/Modification: For extending or modifying approved research projects.

-Step 4: Submit all documents (TCPS2 certificates, appropriate application form, consent form and all study materials that will be given to or seen by participants) in electronic format to interim Coordinator, Andy Benoit.
+Step 4: Submit all documents (TCPS2 certificates, appropriate application form, consent form and all study materials that will be given to or seen by participants) in electronic format to interim Coordinator, Constance Sheriff.

 The REB meets face-to-face on a semi-annual basis, once in the fall and once in the spring.
 Throughout the academic year, monthly meetings occur electronically and additional face-to-face meetings occur as needed.
 All applications must be received in full on or before the 15th of each month to be reviewed during the next meeting.